docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim.md

 ## Switch Off DKIM

-Simply remove the DKIM key by recreating (not just relaunching) the mailserver container.
+Simply remove the DKIM key by recreating (not just relaunching) the `docker-mailserver` container.

 ## Debugging